atick-faisal/label-studio/docs/source/guide/helm_values.md

 ## App parameters

-Parameters specific to the `app` portion of the Label Studio deployment.
+Parameters specific to the `app` portion of the Annotation Hub deployment.

 | Parameter                                      | Description                                                                                                          | Default                  |
 |------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|--------------------------|